wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### `{name}-{version}-variants.json`: the index level variant metadata file.

-For every package version that includes at least one variant wheel, there must exist a corresponding `{name}-{version}-variants.json` file, hosted and served by the package index, where the package name and version are normalized according to the same rules as wheel files, as found in the [Binary Distribution Format specification](https://packaging.python.org/en/latest/specifications/binary-distribution-format/#escaping-and-unicode).
+For every package version that includes at least one variant wheel, there must exist a corresponding `{name}-{version}-variants.json` file, hosted and served by the package index.
+The `{name}` and `{version}` placeholders correspond to the package name and version, normalized according to the same rules as wheel files, as found in the [Binary Distribution Format specification](https://packaging.python.org/en/latest/specifications/binary-distribution-format/#escaping-and-unicode).
 The link to this file must be present on all index pages where the variant wheels are linked.